Who we are

 The International Cyber Security Protection Alliance (ICSPA) was established to channel funding, expertise and assistance directly to assist law enforcement cyber crime units in both domestic and international markets.
-We are a business-led organisation comprising large national and multi-national companies who recognise the need to provide additional resourcing and support to law enforcement officers around the world, in their fight against cyber crime.
+We are a business-led organisation comprising large national and multi-national companies who recognise the need to provide additional resourcing and support to law enforcement officers around the world, in their fight against cybercrime.

 “The very nature of this threat calls for more than a national response; it demands a truly global response, and that is what the International Cyber Security Protection Alliance is all about.
 By forging new relationships between businesses, governments and law enforcement officers all over the world, by investing in new training, and by building an international exchange of expertise, the ICSPA is forming a network powerful enough – and wide enough, to face down Cybercrime.
 I’m pleased to support this important organisation and I wish you every success in your vital work ahead.”

-Looking to the decade ahead, we realised that internationally, law enforcement units engaged in fighting cybercrime would come under increasing financial and operational strain.
+Back in 2010, and looking to the decade ahead, we realised that internationally, law enforcement units engaged in fighting cybercrime would come under increasing financial and operational strain.
 We recognised the fact that a perfect storm was brewing; the exponential and unrelenting rise in cybercrime attacks, public funding under unprecedented global pressure, and the escalation in state-sponsored cyber attacks diverting Government attention to the protection of government departments and critical national infrastructures.

 We anticipated that there would be funding gaps between that which Governments could provide and the burgeoning requirements of law enforcement units engaged in fighting cyber crime.
 The time was right for a new and radical approach; one which would bring a unique and unified approach to the cyber battle-field.